← Selected work

 Failed runs show up in the UI

 Each analysis has status and errors.
-If Claude fails or the chain throws, the row is failed, Sentry sees it, and the UI can show it.
+If Claude fails or the chain throws, the row is marked failed, Sentry sees it, and the UI can show it.
+Silent failure is how trust dies in products like this.

 Missing secrets fail at startup, not on first traffic

-Configuration validates on boot - including the GHL token encryption secret with a guard against placeholder values.
-I'd rather crash deploy than discover a missing key under a customer.
+Configuration validates on boot, including the GHL token encryption secret with a guard against placeholder values.
+I'd rather crash on deploy than discover a missing key under a customer.

-• Swap the in-memory webhook rate limit for Upstash Redis (or similar).
-On Vercel, each instance has its own Map, so limits don't add up.
-Documented - I'd still fix it before I trusted it under abuse.
+• I'd swap the in-memory webhook rate limit for Redis or something similar.
+On Vercel, each instance has its own Map, so the current limit does not really add up under abuse.

-• Ship account deletion behind a real legal review - right now it's a known gap for anyone who needs full data purge on request.
+• I'd ship account deletion only after a real legal review.
+Right now that is a known gap for anyone who needs a full purge on request.

-• Use a separate secret for OAuth state HMAC vs BetterAuth sessions - today one rotation moves both.
-Low risk day to day; I'd split it before a real security review.
+• I'd split the OAuth state HMAC secret from the BetterAuth session secret.
+Low risk day to day.
+Still not how I'd leave it before a real security review.

-• Add a deployment pipeline that runs migrations in a defined order - manual deploys are fine for a solo build until a missed migration becomes an incident.
+• I'd add a deployment pipeline that runs migrations in a defined order.
+Manual deploys are fine until one missed migration becomes an incident.

-• Add one full E2E path: sign up, verify email, connect GHL, run analysis, get mail.
-Integration tests cover the sharp edges; the happy path still isn't one script end to end.
+• I'd add one full end-to-end path: sign up, verify email, connect GHL, run analysis, get the mail.
+The sharp edges are covered.
+The happy path still deserves one script all the way through.

 Stack